JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 4. Multiple registrations are not permitted.
 Candidates who register more than once will be identified, disqualified and prosecuted.

-5. Candidates are to note that irrespective of their choice of programme, they will also be tested on a general text: “The Life Changer” by Khadija Abubakar Jali.
-All Candidates are also expected to read the text which is now issued as an e-Book for free.
+5. Candidates are to note that irrespective of their choice of programme, they will also be tested on a general text: “The Lekki Headmaster” by Kabir Alabi Garba.
+All Candidates are also expected to read the text.

-7. Candidates/Officials would not be allowed to enter the examination centre with earphones, wristwatches, mobile phones, electronic devices, or any pen/biro.
-Only common pencil is allowed.
+6. Candidates/Officials would not be allowed to enter the examination centre with earphones, wristwatches, mobile phones, electronic devices, or any pen/biro.
+Only a common pencil is allowed.

-8. Candidates are warned that the Board does not require nor authorise the services of ANY cyber café, school or establishment other than the accredited CBT centres for this exercise
+7. Candidates are warned that the Board does not require nor authorise the services of ANY cybercafé, school or establishment other than the accredited CBT centres for this exercise

 Procedure for Valid Admission

-All admission offered by institutions MUST be from JAMB website.
-Any offer of admission from any tertiary institution without JAMB Admission letter is illegal and inredeemably null and void.
-Any candidate, who accepts admission outside CAPS does so at his/her own risk as the Board would not recognise such admission nor regularise it.
+All admissions offered by institutions MUST be from the JAMB website.
+Any offer of admission from any tertiary institution without a JAMB Admission letter is illegal and irredeemably null and void.
+Any candidate, who accepts admission outside CAPS does so at his/her own risk as the Board would not recognize such admission nor condone it.

 error: Content is protected !!
 Please use the share buttons.